yakupztrk/MorseBridge/README.md

 1- libSDL2-devel
 2- libSDL2_2.0_0

-After doing this, compile the code as shown below:
+After doing this, compile the *MorseBridge* code using the code below:
 ```sh
 gcc -o Project Project.c $(sdl2-config --cflags --libs)
 ```
-Then run your code as follows:
+Then Run the project using the code below:
 ```sh
 ./Project
 ```